Azure-Samples/dab-entraid-auth/README.md

 ![Tenant ID](./_assets/05-tenant-id.png)

-And add it in the form of
+and add it in the form of

 `https://login.microsoftonline.com/<tenant-id>/v2.0`